big-data-and-economics/big-data-class-materials/README.md

 ## Getting in touch

-In this course, I ask that you use GitHub Discussions and `Issues` to ask questions about the problem sets, final projects, presentation clarifications, and other class specifics.
+In this course, I ask that you use GitHub Discussions and `Issues` to ask questions about the problem sets, exercises, and other class materials.
 This is so that everyone can benefit from the answer.
 Also, it will encourage collaboration (and declutter my inbox).
 A portion of the grade is based on participation in GitHub Issues.

 ### Course Organization Page